-The Fulton’s education and outreach programs for people of all ages are designed to foster thought and sensitivity; evoke wonder and delight; ignite an imaginative spark; and, above all, celebrate the human spirit.
+The Fulton’s Community Engagement programs for people of all ages are designed to foster thought and sensitivity; evoke wonder and delight; ignite an imaginative spark; and, above all, celebrate the human spirit.

 We provide theatre arts training to students of all ages, backgrounds and experiences.
 The Academy of Theatre offers year-round classes, including summer and winter break camps.
 Visit the Fulton Academy of Theatre page for information on upcoming classes.

 Apprenticeship, internship and volunteer opportunities for emerging professionals to apply skills acquired in the high school and university setting to a professional institution, to build upon those skills and to learn new ones.
 Click here to learn more.

 Teens have an opportunity to ask Fulton Creative Team and Staff about the challenges they faced to mount the current production.
 Learn more As an inclusive theatre, the Fulton strives to reach all community members.
 The Sensory Friendly Program and our Academy Student Inclusion Program help to achieve our mission.